Do I Have To Pay GST On My Uber Income?

 This decision means that is it now completely beyond doubt that in the eyes of the ATO and the law Uber and rideshare drivers must register for GST, and the ATO have made it clear they’ll be enforcing this.

-But Isn’t Uber A Foreign Company?
-Shouldn’t They be Exempt from GST?
+But Isn’t Uber A Foreign Company And Exempt from GST?

 Update: December 2017

 Uber have switched to an Australian company effective from the 1st of December 2017.
 This means that they must now charge GST on the Uber Fees they charge you.
 However you can claim the GST back from the ATO on your quarterly BAS, so there’s no extra cost out of your pocket.